 The guideline also includes examples of conditions that could mitigate security concerns arising from financial difficulties.
 Under AG ¶ 20(a), the disqualifying conditions may be mitigated where "the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment."
-This condition does not apply as Applicant's financial difficulties have been in existence for several years and largely continue to date.
+This condition does not apply as Applicant's financial difficulties have been in existence for several years and continue seemingly undiminished to date.

 AG ¶ 20(b) states that the disqualifying conditions may be mitigated where "the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, or a death, divorce or separation), and the individual acted responsibly under the circumstances."
-Applicant states that she was unemployed from sometime in 2013 until June 2014.
-However, Applicant did not submit any evidence that would show she behaved responsibly with regard to her debts.
-This condition minimally applies to Applicant's situation.
+According to Applicant, the debt in 1.c was incurred because he had lost his job.
+However, he did not submit any evidence to show how he tried to responsibly adjust his spending or resolve his debts over the following years.

-AG \P 20(d) states it can be mitigating where, "the individual has initiated a good-faith effort to repay overdue creditors or otherwise resolve debts."
-Applicant elected to submit no information showing that she has paid any of her creditors, no matter how small.
+AG ¶ 20(d) states it can be mitigating where, "the individual has initiated a good-faith effort to repay overdue creditors or otherwise resolve debts."
+Other than bald statements in his Answer, Applicant did not submit any information showing that he has made any attempt since 2009 to resolve these debts.

-In conclusion, looking at Applicant's entire financial situation at the present time, I cannot find that "there are clear indications that the problem is being resolved or is under control," as is required by AG \P 20(c).
+In conclusion, looking at Applicant's entire financial situation at the present time, I cannot find that "there are clear indications that the problem is being resolved or is under control," as is required by AG $\P$ 20(c).
 Paragraph 1 is found against Applicant.